UniLogin/UniLogin/docs/source/sdk.rst

 **sdk.createFutureWallet()**

-prepares wallet contract deployment.
+Creates a FutureWallet, which contains all information required to deploy and use Wallet in the future.

 Returns:
-  `promise`, that resolves to ``{privateKey, contractAddress, waitForBalance, deploy}``, where:
+  `promise`, that resolves to ``FutureWallet``.

+**FutureWallet** contains:

-  - *privateKey* - private key assigned to the wallet contract for signing future transactions
+  - *privateKey* - that will be connected to ContractWallet.
+Key will be used to sign transactions once the wallet is deployed.
-  - *contract address* - address of newly deployed wallet contract, with chosen ENS name assigned
+  - *contract address* - address under which wallet will be deployed in the future.
-  - *waitForBalance* - function that waits for contract address balance change in acceptable by relayer token
+  - *waitForBalance* - function that waits for contract address balance change in a way that will allow the wallet contract to be deployed.

       Returns:
-        `promise`, that resolves (only when wallet contract address balance changes) to ``{tokenAddress, contractAddress}``
+        `promise`, that resolves (only when wallet contract balance is changed to satisfy relayer requirements) to ``{tokenAddress, contractAddress}``
   - *deploy* - function, that requests wallet contract deployment.

       Parameters: